Sairyss/domain-driven-hexagon/README.md

 ### Local DTOs

 Another thing that can be seen in some projects is local DTOs.
 Some people prefer never to use domain objects (like entities) outside of core (in `controllers`, for example), and are using DTOs instead.
-This project doesn't use this technique to avoid extra interfaces and data mapping.
-Either to use local DTOs or not is a matter of taste.
+This project doesn't use this technique to avoid extra complexity and boilerplate code like interfaces and data mapping.

 [Here](https://martinfowler.com/bliki/LocalDTO.html) are Martin Fowler's thoughts on local DTOs, in short (quote):

 > Some people argue for them(DTOs) as part of a Service Layer API because they ensure that service layer clients aren't dependent upon an underlying Domain Model.
 While that may be handy, I don't think it's worth the cost of all of that data mapping.

+Though you may want to introduce Local DTOs when you need to decouple modules properly.
+For example, when querying from one module to another you don't want to leak your entities between modules.
+In that case using a Local DTO would be preferred.

 </details>